+Country: Great Britian

-GREAT BRITAIN, The Liberal/SDP Alliance 1983 'Working together for Britain' (Extracts)
+Name of the Party/Alliance: The Liberal/SDP Alliance Year: 1983

+Title: 'Working together for Britain'

+(Extracts)

-The General Election on June 9th, 1983 will be seen as a watershed in British 000 politics.
+The General Election on June 9th, 1983 will be seen as a watershed in 000 British politics.

-It may be recalled as the fateful day when depression became hopelessness 000 and the slide of the post-war years accelerated into the depths of decline.
-Alternatively it may be remembered as the turning point when the people of this country, at the eleventh hour, decided to turn their backs on dogma and bitterness 000 and chose a new road of partnership and progress.
+It may be recalled as the fateful day when depression became 000 hopelessness and the slide of the post-war years accelerated into the depths of decline. #Alternatively it may be remembered as the turning point when the people of this country, at the eleventh hour, decided to turn their backs on 000 dogma and bitterness and chose a new road of partnership and progress. #

-It is to offer real hope of a fresh start for Britain that the Alliance between our 305 two parties has been created.
-What we have done is unique in the history of British 305 parliamentary democracy.
-Two parties, one with a proud history, and one born only two years ago out of a frustration with the old systems of politics, have come together to offer an alternative government pledged to bring the country together 606 again.
+It is to offer real hope of a fresh start for Britain that the Alliance 305 between our two parties has been created.
+What we have done is unique in the history of British parliamentary democracy.
+Two parties, one with a proud 305 history, and one born only two years ago out of a frustration with the old systems of politics, have come together to offer an alternative government 606 pledged to bring the country together again.

-The Conservative and Labour parties between them have made an industrial 305 wasteland out of a country which was once the workshop of the world.
-Manufacturing output from Britain is back to the level of nearly 20 years ago.
-410 408 Unemployment is still rising and there are now generations of school-leavers who no longer even hope for work.
-Mrs Thatcher's government stands idly by, hoping that the blind forces of the marketplace will restore the jobs and factories that its 305 indifference has destroyed. 🖉 The Labour Party's response is massive further nationalisation, a centralised state socialist economy and rigid controls over 305 enterprise.
-The choice which Tories and socialists offer at this election is one 305 between neglect and interference.
-Neither of them understands that it is only by working together in the companies and communities of Britain that we can overcome 606 the economic problems which beset us.
-Meanwhile the very fabric of our common 606 life together deteriorates.
-The record wave of violence and crime and increased 605 personal stress are all signs of a society at war with itself.
-Rundown cities and declining rural services alike tell a story of a warped sense of priorities by successive 606 governments.
-Mrs Thatcher promised 'to bring harmony where there is discord'.
-606 Instead her own example of confrontation has inflamed the bitterness so many 606 people feel at what has happened to their own lives and local communities.
+The Conservative and Labour parties between them have made an 305 industrial wasteland out of a country which was once the workshop of the 410 world.
+Manufacturing output from Britain is back to the level of nearly 20 408 years ago. / Unemployment is still rising and there are now generations of school-leavers who no longer even hope for work.
+Mrs Thatcher's government stands idly by, hoping that the blind forces of the marketplace will 305 restore the jobs and factories that its indifference has destroyed. / The Labour Party's response is massive further nationalisation, a centralised state socialist 305 economy and rigid controls over enterprise.
+The choice which Tories and 305 socialists offer at this election is one between neglect and interference.
+Neither of them understands that it is only by working together in the 606 companies and communities of Britain that we can overcome the economic 606 problems which beset us. 📕 Meanwhile the very fabric of our common life together deteriorates.
+I The record wave of violence and crime and increased 605 personal stress are all signs of a society at war with itself. 🖉 Rundown cities and 606 declining rural services alike tell a story of a warped sense of priorities by 606 successive governments. / Mrs Thatcher promised 'to bring harmony where 606 there is discord'. 🖉 Instead her own example of confrontation has inflamed the bitterness so many people feel at what has happened to their own lives and local communities.

 Our Alliance wants to call a halt to confrontation politics.
-We believe we 606 have set an example by working together as two separate parties within an alliance of 606 principle.
-Our whole approach is based on co-operation: not just between our parties but between management and workers, between people of different races and 606 above all between government and people.
-Because we are not prisoners of ideology we shall listen to the people we represent and ensure that the good sense of the voters is allowed to illuminate the corridors of Westminster and Whitehall.
+J We believe 606 we have set an example by working together as two separate parties within an 606 alliance of principle.
+If Our whole approach is based on co-operation: not just between our parties but between management and workers, between people of 606 different races and above all between government and people.
+If Because we are not prisoners of ideology we shall listen to the people we represent and 202 ensure that the good sense of the voters is allowed to illuminate the corridors of Westminster and Whitehall.